nanobox-io/nanobox-docs/source/getting-started/install-nanobox/_install-linux.md

 ```

 ### Install the Executables on Your $PATH
-To be able to use these executables from the command line, they must be installed on your system $PATH. $PATH's vary by distribution, but below are basic examples.
+Install the Nanobox executables on your system $PATH. $PATH's vary by distribution, but below are basic examples.

 ```bash
 $ mv nanobox /usr/local/bin/nanobox